 Shipmanagers' ability to follow the digitalisation process is essential, he says.
-This was the driver behind Columbia and Marlow's decision to ourselves that we are there to serve our clients.
-Our ultimate goal can't be outside investment, it must be client service set up Blue Dynamics.
+This was the driver behind Columbia and Marlow's decision to set up Blue Dynamics.
 Following on from this, Blue Dynamics formed a partnership with Lufthansa Industry Solutions last year, aiming to provide the highest standards of information technology relating to performance monitoring, predictive maintenance, remote sensoring, procurement, logistics, crew planning and other important topics such as development resource sharing, lab utilisation and state-of-the-art development processes.

-We have to keep reminding
+We have to keep